WhiteSymmetry/kececinumbers/README.md

 ---

-The following example creates and visualizes a Keçeci sequence with complex numbers.
+The following example generates and visualizes a Keçeci sequence with complex numbers.

 ```python
 import matplotlib.pyplot as plt